 While hope can hinder a person’s growth, hope does serve a useful purpose.
 It’s a life-preserver to keep a person afloat in life.
-Take it away, and person sinks into despair and more profound problems.
+Take it away, and a person sinks into despair and more profound problems.

 When helping a person, let hope keep them afloat as you proactively look for new options.

 Hope becomes problematic when it is only based on belief (wishes).
 For hope to grow, you must plant seeds for it to grow from.
-It requires personal care, nourishment, patience and encouraging a person to step towards a new destination.
-Often the new goal has to look a lot like the hope but it doesn’t have to be the same as the hope being held by the person.
+It requires personal care, nourishment, patience, and encouraging a person to step towards a new destination.
+Often the new goal has to look a lot like the hope, but it doesn’t have to be the same as the hope being held by the person.

 When a person is stuck in hope, while in a hopeless situation, then you can help them kick-start actions that support their hope.
-Hope is process of growing potential.
+Hope is the process of growing potential.
 Potential is not real.
 Instead, it’s something that might be.
 Potential always requires some initiating actions on our part to kick into motion.
 In this, it’s possible to help to shape reality towards potentials that can support our hopes.